zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_50" src="https://github.com/user-attachments/assets/53954b29-0f10-46e3-8074-9a016a10eb9b" />
 </p>
 <p>
-51 Click "Close" effectivly closing down the ticket.
+51 Click "Close" effectively closing down the ticket.
 <p>
 <img <img width="1440" alt="TTL_51" src="https://github.com/user-attachments/assets/4969f828-005e-4fe9-a416-2e6ad93339d6" />
 </p>
 <p>
-52 Back on the tickets page you can see there aren't any tickets to veiw.
+52 Back on the tickets page you can see there aren't any tickets to view.
-   Resolved tickets can still be viewed its just a matte of who has the permissions to do so.
+   Resolved tickets can still be viewed its just a matter of who has the permissions to do so.
 <p>
 <img <img width="1440" alt="TTL_52" src="https://github.com/user-attachments/assets/41122571-ebb4-49d4-b602-07dee0c31a29" />
 </p>